barjimen/barjimen/README.md

 ## 💻 I’m currently working on:

 - **Push_Swap** : This project will have you sort data into a stack, with a limited set of instructions, and using the fewest possible actions. <br>
+- **Minishell** : The goal of this project is to create a simple shell.
+You will learn a lot about processes and file descriptors. <br>
 - **UX/UI:** Designing a public interest initiative by creating a dedicated mobile app and responsive website.

 ## 🌱 Learning at